-User response: Verify that the message log data set exists, is catalogued in this image, and is not in use in another image.
+User Response: Verify that the message log data set exists, is catalogued in this image, and is not in use in another image.
 The message log data set is pointed to by the OSA/SF startup profile entry IOAMSG.
 Retry the Clear Debug command.

 The OSA/SF Startup Profile is a data set that is pointed to from the DD card IOAPROF within the OSA/SF Started Procedure (task).
-See Chapter 3, "Setting Up OSA/SF on z/OS," on page 55 for more information about the OSA/SF startup profile.
+See Chapter 3, "Setting Up OSA/SF on OS/390, z/OS, and z/OS.e", on page 37 for more information about the OSA/SF startup profile.

-If the condition continues, see "Reporting OSA/SF Problems to IBM" on page 143.
+If the condition continues, see "Reporting OSA/SF Problems to IBM" on page 127.